-on a unitary and combined basis.
-An affiliated group of entities in a "unitary business" must file a combined return including all taxable entities within the group.
-The unitary group includes all affiliates with a common owner (i.e., greater than 50% owned), and the group includes entities with no nexus in Texas.
-The unitary group includes entities with no nexus in Texas.
+includes all affiliates with a common owner (i.e., greater than 50% owned), and the group includes entities with no nexus in Texas.

 (m) Combined Reporting.
 The Margin Tax statute literally applies its combined reporting standard of greater than 50% ownership to one or more "common owner or owners."
-The application of this standard proved unworkable, and the Comptroller's Rule 3.590179 now limits the application of the combined reporting requirement to entities with greater than 50% ownership or control held directly or indirectly by a single owner.
+The application of this standard proved unworkable, and the Comptroller's Rule 3.590 now limits the application of the combined reporting requirement to entities with greater than 50% ownership or control held directly or indirectly by a single owner.
 The only attribution rule applies to interests owned or controlled by a husband and wife.
-180